Napam/meny/README.md

 6. Exit program
 Enter choice:
 ```
 Sometimes I don't want to run everything at once.
-Maybe I just want to backup data instead of doing all everything.
-PyPat-Console will enable a very quick implementation of a console.
+Maybe I just want to backup data instead of doing all everything. `meny` will enable a very quick implementation of a console.
 Without the console I would need to find the right file to run (and maybe comment things out first as well).
 The console organizes everything into one place.

 ## Database interface